ooni/ooni.org/content/about/risks.md

 # Risks: Things you should know before using ooniprobe

+To our knowledge, no ooniprobe user has ever faced consequences as a result of using our software.
+Therefore, the potential risks described below are theoretical and quite speculative.
+If you are running ooniprobe from a "high-risk environment", we strongly encourage you to read all of the documentation below.

+## Summary of potential risks

+* Anyone monitoring your internet activity (e.g. ISP, government, employer) will be able to see that you are running ooniprobe;

+* OONI's [Web Connectivity test](https://ooni.torproject.org/nettest/web-connectivity/) connects to and downloads data from a broad range of sites, including provocative or objectionable sites (e.g. pornography), which might be illegal in some countries;

+* By default, all network measurement data collected by ooniprobe is [published](https://ooni.torproject.org/data/) to increase transparency of internet censorship, foster public debate, and support research.
+However, sending local network information to foreign servers might not be viewed favourably by some governments.
+While the data published is restricted to what is necessary to identify cases of censorship (and we do our best to not publish IP addresses), motivated ISPs might attempt to identify ooniprobe users through public OONI data.

+Therefore the potential risks associated to running ooniprobe depend on:

+1. **Your threat model**.
+A high-profile activist already under a lot of surveillance, for example, might attract more attention when running ooniprobe.

+2. **The laws and regulations in the country that you are running ooniprobe from.** Best to consult with local lawyers, and to learn whether that country has a record in prosecuting individuals engaging in similar types of activities.

+3. **The types of ooniprobe tests run.** Not all ooniprobe tests carry the same weight in terms of potential risk.
+OONI's [WhatsApp test](https://ooni.torproject.org/nettest/whatsapp/), for example, merely attempts to connect to servers that are already connected to by more than a billion people around the world.

+4. **The types of sites that you test.** You can opt-out from having ooniprobe run automatically, and you can choose the sites that you want to test through OONI's web user interface.
+You can also test your own list of sites through the `-f` command line option.

+5. **Whether you have ooniprobe data published.** You can opt-out from having your data published through ooniprobe settings.

+## Understanding potential risks more comprehensively

 OONI's [software tests](https://github.com/TheTorProject/ooni-probe) (called ooniprobe) are designed to test networks for signs of censorship, surveillance and traffic manipulation.
 In some countries around the world using ooniprobe may